bmoshe/bootcamp-backend/chapters/Chapter 8 - GraphQL Queries.md

 Unfortunately, there's no generators for GraphQL Queries, so you'll need to create the files manually.

 In general, tests should ensure that:
- - The Query returns the correct result
+ - The query returns the correct result
- - The Query raises the correct errors when the input is incorrect
+ - The query raises the correct errors when the input is incorrect
- - The Query raises correctly raises authorization errors
+ - The query raises correctly raises authorization errors

 # Chapter 8 - Checklist
 Here's a checklist of things that you should've covered by the time you've finished with this chapter: